pocorall/automaton/README.md

 ### State object

-For each state, conventional state machine has a boolean property that specifies it is acceptable or not.
-However, in many contexts, we need to bound an object which describes extra informations about that state.
+In conventional state machine, each state has a boolean property that specifies whether it is acceptable or not.
+However, in many contexts, we need to bound an object which describes extra informations about the state.
 In this library, a state object is received for every matching:

 ```
 AutomatonMatcher matcher = ...;